 Whatever the cause, driving with lapsed insurance is never a good idea.
 If an accident occurs, all sorts of complications can ensue.
-In some jurisdictions, you could even face jail time.
+In some jurisdictions, you could even face penalties or jail time.

-As far as insurers are concerned, a car insurance lapse formally means there was no auto insurance coverage for 30 to 60 days.
-It also puts you in the high-risk driver pool, even if there are no other reasons for you to fall into that category.
-High-risk drivers will always pay more for insurance than those without that designation.
+A car insurance lapse formally means there was no auto insurance coverage for 30 to 60 days.
+It also puts you in the high-risk driver pool — even if there are no other reasons for you to fall into that category. will always pay more for insurance than those without that designation.

-If you lease or finance rather than own your vehicle outright, a car insurance lapse could mean repossession of the auto.
+If you lease or finance rather than own your vehicle outright, a car insurance lapse could mean repossession of your car.
 Lease and lending agreements usually stipulate that the lessee or borrower maintain full auto insurance on the vehicle.
 When coverage lapses, the terms of the agreement could be violated.

 What To Do If Your Car Insurance Lapses

 If your car insurance lapses, contact your insurance agency immediately.
 For best results, speak with a representative before your policy lapses.
-If you know you cannot pay the premium, insurance representatives may be able to assist you.
+Insurance representatives may be able to assist you if you know you cannot pay the premium.
 Options such as discounts or raising your deductible may lower the premium sufficiently so that you can make the payment before letting your car insurance lapse.
 Learn how to reinstate your lapsed car insurance to help you get back on the road.

-You may also want to shop around and see if you can obtain suitable but less expensive insurance.
-Get at least three online quotes to make a valid comparison, and fill in the information honestly to receive an accurate quote.
-Note that not revealing your policy has lapsed will likely result in an incorrect quote.
+You may also want to shop around and compare quotes to see if you can obtain suitable but less expensive insurance. quotes Note that not revealing your policy has lapsed will likely result in an incorrect quote.

-After your car insurance lapses, expect to pay more for your new insurance.
-How much more?
-That depends on the length of the gap.
-If you renewed your insurance within a month, you might end up paying an additional 9 percent in premiums.
+After your car insurance lapses, you can expect to pay more for your new insurance.
+The increase in car insurance prices will likely depend on the length of the gap.
+If you renewed your insurance within a month, you might end up paying an additional nine percent in premiums.
 If the lapse lasted up to 60 days, your rates may increase by as much as 48 percent.
 When the policy has lapsed for more than 60 days, it is likely your insurer will not renew it.

-Many states impose their own fees when the insurance companies report a coverage lapse to the DMV.
+Many states impose their own fees when insurance companies report a coverage lapse to the DMV.
 It is possible to incur a license or registration suspension for lapsed insurance.
-Such penalties run the gamut.
-For instance, a first lapse in Florida will cost approximately $150 license and registration reinstatement penalty.
-Across the country, California charges about $14 in reinstatement penalty.
+For instance, a first lapse in Florida will cost approximately $150 for a license and registration reinstatement penalty, and California charges about $14.
 The reinstatement penalty is approximately $500 in Massachusetts and Nebraska.
-Many states raise the fees for longer lapses.
-Penalties are higher when insurance has lapsed more than once.
+Many states raise the fees for longer lapses, and penalties are higher when insurance has lapsed more than once.
 A second lapse in Florida costs about $250, and a third one sets the motorist back roughly $500.

-In some states, car insurance lapses trigger the need for an SR-22 filing if it causes revocation of your driver’s license or registration.
+In some states, car insurance lapses trigger the need to file an SR-22 if your driver’s license or registration are revoked.
 Your car insurance company must certify with the DMV that you carry the minimum amount of coverage mandated by law.
 Generally, SR-22 filings are required for at least three years.

-If you know you are not going to use your car for an extended period of time, discuss your options with your insurance company.
+If you know you are not going to use your car for an extended period, you can discuss your options for suspending your policy with your insurance company.
 Maybe you are in the military and heading for deployment.
 Perhaps you are leaving the country for longer.
 Rather than cancel the policy, ask the insurance company to suspend your insurance for a specified period.
-Not all insurance carriers will suspend an auto insurance policy.
+However, some insurance carriers will not be able to suspend an auto insurance policy.
 Depending on where you live, you may need to obtain an affidavit from your state DMV.

 If the lapse in the grace period is very short, say 24 hours, many insurance companies will reinstate the policy.
 That can also hold true if your driving record while on the policy was good.
 Once the policy is reinstated, the insurance coverage generally remains continuous.